Vespertine112/Lift_Predict/README.md

 # OpenPowerlifting - Predicting TotalKg in Powerlifting Competitions
 ### Overview
-This project focuses on predicting the total lifted weight (TotalKg) in powerlifting competitions using machine learning regression techniques.
+This project focuses on predicting the total lifted weight (TotalKg) in [powerlifting competitions](https://www.kaggle.com/datasets/open-powerlifting/powerlifting-database/data) using machine learning regression techniques.
+The intent here is to determine if a ML model can accurately predict a total weight with minimal information about a competitor and without one of their top lifts, which seems somewhat unintuitive given the discepancies between competitors and their favored lift.

  See below for requirements and usage.
 Accuracies and Metrics for saved models (see "Models/") are quite good.

 ### Project Structure
 #### Requirements